magandrez/hugo-theme-one/README.md

 One
 ===========
+## NOTE

+This is a fork of One theme by github.com/resugary.

 [One](https://github.com/resugary/hugo-theme-one) is a mininal blog theme for [Hugo](https://gohugo.io/), which is forked from [onetwothree](https://github.com/schollz/onetwothree).
 It provides some new features and simplification.
 I tried to keep it simple with less configuration to write rather than play with a theme instead.